SJarno/AsteroidField/README.md

 # AsteroidField

-A simple 2-D sidescrolling game done with pygame.
+A simple 2-D sidescrolling game done with Python and Pygame.
-Based on a tutorial game in RealPython.com with different assets and more oop-oriented programming.
+Based on a tutorial game in RealPython.com with different assets, and more oop-oriented programming.

 Game Objectives:
 * Dodge incoming small and fast asteroids - hitting one ends the game